Belgarus/exercise/exercise6/readme.md

-I will work on cascade, in particular specificity and rule order.
+I will work on cascade, in particular specificity and rule order..